rocket-pool/old.docs.rocketpool.net/src/guides/staking/overview.md

 rETH:ETH ratio =  (total ETH staked + Beacon Chain rewards) / (total ETH staked)
 ```

 Since the Beacon Chain rewards will always be positive and will constantly grow, this means that **rETH's value effectively always increases relative to ETH**.
+The rETH/ETH exchange rate is updated every 24 hours based on Rocket Pool network's rewards earned.

 To illustrate this point, here is a chart of rETH's value (relative to ETH) over time - as expected, it demonstrates slow but steady growth: